earlfogel/Cascade-to-Cascade-Migration-Scripts/README.md

 region that contains the "event" Content Type Index Block.
 Before you can copy the Block, you have to copy the Content Type and Configuration Set, but before you can copy the Configuration Set, you need to copy the Block.

+Interdependencies are less of an issue since Josh LaMar implemented the two pass system.
+Thanks Josh.

 Limitations and Known Issues:
 =============================